 It is through this commitment to one, single, defining objective that make businesses successful.
 When businesses forget who they are and try to split their focus, they find themselves in a position of losing power and heading for a great fall.

-I don't care if you are running a small business or a large business.
-I don't care if you are creating a marketing plan or setting a home budget.
-I don't care if you are tasked with running a country.
+Whether you are running a small business or a large business, are creating a marketing plan or setting a home budget, or if you are tasked with running a country.
 If you don't know what your primary objective is, you are going to flounder.
-If you don't get to the point that you can finally figure it out... well, then you will fail.
-And when you fail, you will fail spectacularly.
+It's time to establish your primary objective, and then ensure that everything you do aligns with it.